-announcements of technological innovations or new commercial products by us, our collaborative partners or our present or potential competitors;

-our issuance of debt, equity or other securities, which we need to pursue to generate additional funds to cover our operating expenses;

-our quarterly operating results;

-developments or disputes concerning patent or other proprietary rights;

-developments in our relationships with employees, suppliers or collaborative partners;

-acquisitions or divestitures;

-litigation and government proceedings;
+- o announcements of technological innovations or new commercial products by us, our collaborative partners or our present or potential competitors; - o our issuance of debt, equity or other securities, which we need to pursue to generate additional funds to cover our operating expenses; - o our quarterly operating results; - o developments or disputes concerning patent or other proprietary rights; - o developments in our relationships with employees, suppliers or collaborative partners; - o acquisitions or divestitures; - o litigation and government proceedings;

-adverse legislation, including changes in governmental regulation;

-third-party reimbursement policies;

-changes in securities analysts' recommendations;

-short selling;

-changes in health care policies and practices;

-halting or suspension of trading in our common stock by the NYSE MKT;

-economic and other external factors; and

-general market conditions.
+- o adverse legislation, including changes in governmental regulation; - o third-party reimbursement policies; - o changes in securities analysts' recommendations; - o short selling; - o changes in health care policies and practices; - o suspension of trading of our common stock; - o economic and other external factors; and - o general market conditions.

 In the past, following periods of volatility in the market price of a company's securities, securities class action litigation has often been instituted.
 These lawsuits often seek unspecified damages, and as with any litigation proceeding, one cannot predict with certainty the eventual outcome of pending litigation.
 Furthermore, we may have to incur substantial expenses in connection with any such lawsuits and our management's attention and resources could be diverted from operating our business as we respond to any such litigation.
-We maintain insurance to cover these risks for us and our directors and officers, but our insurance is subject to high deductibles to reduce premium expense, and there is no guarantee that the insurance will cover any specific claim that we currently face or may face in the future, or that it will be adequate to cover all potential liabilities and damages.
+We maintain insurance to cover these risks for us and our directors and officers, but our insurance is subject to high deductibles, and there is no guarantee that the insurance will cover any specific claim that we currently face or may face in the future, or that it will be adequate to cover all potential liabilities and damages.